Avaiga/taipy-getting-started-core/step_05/ReadMe.md

 - **Scenario** scope: pipelines share the same Data Node within a scenario.

-- **Cycle** scope: scenarios from the same cycle share the same Data Node.
+- **Cycle** scope: scenarios from the same Cycle share the same Data Node.

 - **Global** scope: unique Data Node for all the scenarios/pipelines/cycles.

 === "Taipy Studio/TOML configuration"

-    Only the configuration of Data Nodes will change by adding a Scope to them.
-Other than that, the configuration is taken in the previous step so you can directly copy the previous TOML Config file.
+    Only the configuration of Data Nodes will change by adding a Scope.
+The configuration is taken in the previous step, so you can directly copy the last TOML Config file.

     - Change the Scope of historical_data to be global
             - name: historical_data